Some of the suggestions below may require a little pre-planning (such as buying entry tickets or reserving a table for food).

 10am: Explore the Scottish Parliament

 If parliament is sitting on the day you visit, you can watch events unfold in the public gallery viewing chamber.
-Or why not book onto a guided tour where you’ll learn more about the inner workings of the Parliament and the building's history.
+Or why not book onto a guided tour where you’ll learn more about the inner workings of the Parliament and the building’s architecture.

 10.30am: The Palace of Holyroodhouse

-The King's official residence in Edinburgh, The Palace of Holyroodhouse stands across from the Scottish Parliament.
+The King’s official residence in Edinburgh, The Palace of Holyroodhouse stands across from the Scottish Parliament,

-See where Queen Elizabeth II entertained guests, the Throne Room used by monarchs of the past, or admire portraits of Scotland's legendary kings in the Palace’s largest room, the Great Gallery.
-Climb the winding staircase and you'll find yourself in the bedchamber of Mary Queen of Scots - as well as the place where her private secretary, David Rizzio, was brutally murdered in 1566.
+See where Queen Elizabeth II entertained guests, the Throne Room used by monarchs of the past, or admire portraits of Scotland’s legendary kings in the Palace’s largest room, the Great Gallery.

 A wide variety of events take place at the Palace throughout the year, including family trails, workshops and tours - check out their What's On page for upcoming events.